 Really this is $20 which is far better in your pocket.
 We think this runs off FOMO with people worrying about what they are missing out on.
 Let us assure you it’s nothing worth worrying about.

-One of the stand out features of the Deck is the Apres Bar and Restaurant.
-The Bar is situated high up in the building, something we worried would not be the case as Apres means “After” so we were worried that the bar was down in the lobby to get a drink Afterwards.
+One of the stand-out features of the Deck is the Apres Bar and Restaurant.
+The Bar is situated high up in the building, something we worried would not be the case as Apres means “After” so we were worried that the bar was down in the lobby to get a drink afterward.
 It’s not, it’s right up on the top level of the deck just a little bit lower than the Lifts.

 $14 is not overly terrible for a good cocktail at an NYC rooftop bar such as this, compared to Bar 65 or Bar 54, two very popular Rooftop Bars, both have cocktail prices well over $20!.